 The course "Expanding Engineering Limits: Culture, Diversity and Gender" is based on a theoretical perspective on diversity and the effects of diversity on different dimensions.
 The course deals with basic concepts and paradigms of intersectional science and technology studies.
 The course requires the readiness for interdisciplinary discussions and critical reflection on the individual professional culture.
 Thus, the course opens up fundamental but also more advanced knowledge in the areas of gender and diversity approaches, social practice, and culture of engineering sciences, especially for students of engineering sciences.

 Intended Learning Outcomes

-They are able to develop and express own opinions and ideas, verbalise and reflect it in discussions.
-Students can also concretise and explicate them in oral presentations as well as in written elaborations on a basic level.
+They are able to develop and express their own opinions and ideas, verbalize and reflect on it in discussions.
+Students can also concretize and explicate them in oral presentations as well as in written elaborations on a basic level.

 Students are able to reflect and evaluate their acquired knowledge and learning insights.
 They can identify, analyze and evaluate gender and diversity perspectives in engineering.
 They can also envision new engineering processes, practices and cultures, which reflect new or expanded perspectives on gender, diversity and culture.

 Sustainable Development GoalsCopyright: © UN

 The relation between engineering sciences, social and cultural aspects as well as gender and diversity perspectives conveyed in the course reflect the close links between engineering sciences and the SDGs 5, 10, 11 and 13.
 In combination with the versatile teaching methods of the course, students acquire not only knowledge and understanding, but also the ability to reflect on, apply and transfer their knowledge to new contexts.
 In their future work as engineers, they can thus pursue the Sustainable Development Goals by applying a comprehensive, interdisciplinary view of engineering sciences and engineering problems.

 Explore all teaching and research activities at GDI concerning these goals: